easystats/easystats/paper/paper.md

 #> computed using a Wald z-distribution approximation.
 ```

-This seamless integration between packages allows users to move from model fitting to interpretation and reporting in a fluid and intuitive manner, without having to learn different syntaxes or data structures.
+This seamless integration between **easystats** packages allows users to move from model fitting and interpretation to visualization and reporting in a fluid and intuitive way, without having to learn different syntaxes, data structures, or idiosyncratic software design choices.

 # Licensing and Availability